The FTC Fix

 Ensure third-party vendors comply with security standards.

-A breach response plan to ensure you're prepared for potential incidents.
+An Incident response plan to ensure you're prepared for potential issues.

 We Communicate In Simple Language, Not Tech Jargon.